China meddling allegations roil Taiwan election campaign

 A Chinese defector, named as Wang "William" Liqiang by Australian media, gave a sworn statement to the Australian Security Intelligence Organisation, or ASIO, about Beijing's efforts to influence politics in Taiwan, Hong Kong and Australia.

-In particular, Wang said he helped guide positive media attention toward certain Taiwanese politicians, including President Tsai Ing-wen's main opponent, Han Kuo-yu of the Kuomintang party.
+In particular, Wang said he helped guide positive media attention toward certain Taiwanese politicians, including Tsai's top challenger, Han Kuo-yu from the China-friendly Kuomintang party.
+China, in a late night statement on Saturday, said Wang is a convicted fraudster who travelled on fake documents.

-Han said that he would drop out if it was shown that he had taken money from China's Communist Party.

-China said in a statement on Saturday that Wang is a convicted fraudster who held fake travel documents.

 The details about what China is suspected of doing in Taiwan quickly provoked strong reaction from both Han and his party and Tsai and her ruling Democratic Progressive Party (DPP), which supports Taiwan's formal independence, a red line for Beijing.